COG-UK/UK-lineage-dynamics-analysis/analyses/phylogenetic/README.md

 # Phylogenetic Analysis

 ## Overview

 This direcotry contains the scripts, XML files and RMarkdown notebooks needed to:

 - Estimate time-calibrated trees in BEAST
-- Estimate state transitions between UK and non-UK branches in the trees in BEAST
+- Estimate state transitions between UK and non-UK branches in the trees in BEAST (DTA)
+- Extract UK transmission lineages
+- Create related figures and tables

+Minimal results are also included.
 Some of the scripts may need some adjustment depending on the local setup.

 The structure of the phylogenetic analysis directory is shown below: